AathreyaG/reactai-starter/solution.md

 @enduml
 ```

-This architecture is designed to ensure scalability, robustness, and security, aligning with AWS best practices while meeting the business objectives of the platform.
+This architecture aligns with AWS best practices, ensuring the platform is scalable, secure, and robust to meet the business goals for managing the GSA Supply Catalog effectively.